Introduction

 Power/vcc

-The dropController circuit has three voltages; 24v, 8 or 9v, and 5v.
-The 24v powers the valves, the 8/9v powers the Arduino, and the 5v powers the Bluetooth module, the mosfets, and the optocouplers.
+The dropControllerV3 circuit has three voltages; 24/12v, 8/9v, and 5v.
+The 24/12v powers the valves, the 8/9v powers the Arduino, and the 5v powers the Bluetooth module, the mosfets, and the optocouplers.

-– 24v is the main power in
+– 24/12v is the main power in.

-– 8/9v is the output voltage from the buck converter
+– 8/9v is the output voltage from the buck converter.

-– 5v is the output from the Arduino
+– 5v is the output from the Arduino.

 DC-DC Step Down Buck Converter

-To drop the 24v to 8/9v to power the Arduino I have settled on small DC-DC step down buck converters.
-I use specific models but any converter that accepts 24v+ (ideally 30v+, most are 36v to 48v) input and allows 8v or 9v out will be OK.
-Output from the buck converter goes to the Arduino.
+To drop the 24/12v to 8/9v I use small pre-built DC-DC step down buck converters.
+I use specific models but any converter that accepts 24v+ input (ideally 30v+) and allows 8v or 9v out will be OK.

 The vcc out from the buck converter goes to the Arduino vin pin.
-The vin pin can safely accept anywhere from 7v to 12v so although I suggest to set the buck converter to 8v or 9v it is not critical to get it exact.
-The vin pin on the Arduino connects to an onboard voltage regulator which, to work correctly requires at least 6v and this is the lowest you should aim for.
-A little hight is better.
+The vin pin can safely accept anywhere from 7v to 12v so, although I suggest to set the buck converter to 8v or 9v, it is not critical to get it exact.

 Don’t forget the diode.
 This has a voltage drop of around 0.7v so you should have a minimum of 6.7v coming out of the buck converter.
 I rounded up to 8v and later found nice fixed 9v output buck converters so went up to 9v.